 Just like unions do.

-“The Evolution of Desire” is a monumental work on sexual dynamics.
+“The Evolution of Desire” is a monumental work on sexual dynamics and sexual power dynamics.

-As a matter of fact, it’s the best analysis of sexual dynamics I have read.
+As a matter of fact, it’s the best analysis of sexual dynamics I have read so far.